phun-ky/phun-ky.github.io/_posts/2006-08-08-is-programming-so-hard.md

 ---
 layout: post
-title: "is programming so hard?"
+title: "Is programming so hard?"
 description: ""
 category: "Archive"
-tags: []
+tags: [programming, code, scripting]
 ---
 {% include JB/setup %}
 Not now!
 Just stumbled over a fantastic site with over 600 code snippets for many languages, PHP, ruby, C#, python and so on.
 They also got bash scripting snippets, SQL and CSS.
 If you can't program after this, you may have to rethink your skills.
- Check out <a href="http://programmingishard.com/">programmingishard.com</a> <br/>.
+ Check out <a href="http://programmingishard.com/">programmingishard.com</a>.
- A little update, at the moment, the server is down :/ so please be patient!